Capturing Trace Data

 Data capture

-The main function of the data-capture program is to send the buffers given to it by the instrumented kernel to an output device (which may be a file or something else).
+The main function of the data-capture program is to send the buffers given to it by the instrumented kernel to an output device or a file.
 To accomplish this function, the program must also:

 • specify data-filtering requirements the kernel will use